This page was exported from King Weekly Sentinel

 Students may be prepared for their required curriculum this fall, but a recent Capital One Canada Financial Education study suggests that many could be "blindsided by a crash course in money management."

-Forty-six per cent of Canadians, and 50 per cent of 18-25-year-olds, say they were unprepared to manage their finances going into post-secondary education.
+Forty-six per cent of people, and 50 per cent of 18-25-year-olds, say they were unprepared to manage their finances going into post-secondary education.

-What's worse is that 53% of Canadians are still uncomfortable talking about their finances, yet 58 per cent agree talking about finances with friends, family and professionals is the best way to learn about effective money management.
+What's worse is that 53% of young adults are still uncomfortable talking about their finances, yet 58 per cent agree talking about finances with friends, family and professionals is the best way to learn about effective money management.

 "In order to build a basic comfort level with finances, we need to begin stripping away the taboo that most Canadians associate with it," says Nathalie Clark, managing vice-president, Capital One Canada.